Infrastructure and Vessel Projects

-The Scottish Government runs the Transport Scotland Ports and Harbours Scheme which provides grant funding to help offset costs to encourage investment in ports and harbour facilities.
+The Scottish Government runs the Transport Scotland Ports and Harbours Scheme which provides subsidy to operators of ferry services and grant funding to help offset costs to encourage investment in ports and harbour facilities.

-State Aid is a European Commission (EC) term which refers to forms of public assistance, given to undertakings on a discretionary basis, which has the potential to distort competition and affect trade between Member States of the European Union.
+Subsidy Control (previously known as State Aid) is a European Commission (EC) term which refers to forms of public assistance, given to undertakings on a discretionary basis, which has the potential to distort competition and affect trade between Member States of the European Union.

-The state aid rules are set by the EC and comprise various articles of the Treaty on the Functioning of the European Union (TFEU), Regulations, Frameworks and Guidelines - which set out what aid can be given and under which circumstances.
+The subsidy control rules are set by the EC and comprise various articles of the Treaty on the Functioning of the European Union (TFEU), Regulations, Frameworks and Guidelines - which set out what aid can be given and under which circumstances.
 The EC governs Member State compliance with these rules and many aid measures must be notified to the Commission for approval.

-For aid to fall into one of the GBER categories, it must fulfil certain conditions ensuring that the aid both leads to new activities that would not otherwise have taken place, and promotes economic development without unduly distorting competition.
+For subsidy control to fall into one of the GBER categories, it must fulfil certain conditions ensuring that the aid both leads to new activities that would not otherwise have taken place, and promotes economic development without unduly distorting competition.

-Each project is assessed by Transport Scotland following receipt of an application: for its potential to aid development against our policies for the ferries network.
-If financial assistance is appropriate, an assessment will then be made as to whether the assistance would constitute State aid in terms of the EU Treaty.
+Claims for funding are assessed by Transport Scotland following receipt of an application: for its potential to aid development against our policies for the ferries network.
+If financial assistance is appropriate, an assessment will then be made as to whether the assistance would constitute Subsidy Control in terms of the EU Treaty.
 Having made this assessment, it is then possible to ensure that any proposed assistance will comply with state aid law, so that the most correct and efficient package of assistance can be devised with the minimum risk of state aid procedures affecting the project.